MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 - Personalize mail or ads depending on the history buying and give suggestion for top pick product or related products and deals based on prefered product and & active shopping times of each group and personal.

-- Encourage bulk buying:  boost cross-category sales since customers who buy more items per order are more likely to return (per heatmap insights).
+- Encourage bulk buying:  boost cross-category sales since most customer select 1 item in order.

 - End of year sale (Nov, Dec) to maximized sales